apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 The results are rather quite self-explaining.
 Improved performance of Airflow, better UI, and more telemetry are desirable.
-But this should go in pair with improved documentation and resources about using the Airflow, especially when we take into account the problem of onboarding new users (see earlier).
+But this should go in pair with improved documentation and resources about using the Airflow, especially when we take into account the problem of onboarding new users.

 Another interesting point from that question is that only 16% think that operators should be extended and improved.
 This suggests that we should focus on improving